luntergroup/analysis/README.md

 cd ../../
 ```

-(Note that I have not uploaded the conda package smcsmc-core or pip package smcsmc, and they are both local to me right now.)
+> Note that I have not uploaded the conda package smcsmc-core or pip package smcsmc, and they are both local to me right now.
+So for that reason I haven't included it in the requirements.txt until it is actually live.)

 For using SMCSMC we need to install both the python front end and the C++ backend.
 The recomended installing route is

 ```sh